amandamiotto/HackyHourHandbook/HPCResources.md

 You should be doing proper neat parallel code.
 But if you've decided you need a dirty hack, you can use these two scripts to run up a number of pbs jobs- each with its own node, running the same script (but perhaps different parameters).

+You can change the numbers it loops through from 1 - 5 to anything in Parser.test.sh.

 Looping script: [parser.test.sh](ExampleCode/HPCLooping/parser.test.sh)

 Example PBS script: [test.pbs](ExampleCode/HPCLooping/test.pbs)

 ## Writing Parallel code
 Long Term- Run segments of code parallel via OpenMP with c++